savannahjune/gather/README.md

 ###### Displaying Place Info and Map:

 Once the gathering point is found, a call is made to the Google Maps Place Search API to find a spot nearby that matches the type of location that user specified.
 (If that type of location is not found, the map displays the gatheringPoint and directions to it from each origin point, with the disclaimer that no exact location was found the in the area.)
 Once a spot is found, the Google Maps Place ID is passed to the displayPlaceInfo function, which displays info about the location on the right hand side of the screen.
+There is a link to open detailed directions to the spot in the Google Maps website  or if they are on mobile, the link brings up the Google Maps app.

 <img src="static/assets/gatherstarbucks.gif" alt="First Gather Result">